AndreyPavlenko/pytest-skip/README.md

 - support to (de-)select or skip parametrized tests without needing to specify test instance qualifiers
 - support for blank and comment lines in the selection files
 - better integration with the `pytest-xdist`, plugin warning and error messages are passed to the master node with proper stdout or stderr outputs
+- an ability to skip tests matching a certain regexp (the skipline should start with `@regexp:`)

 Usage